-- library resources, including e-books, on-line journals and databases, which are comprehensive and up-to-date; together with assistance from Library staff to enable you to make the best use of these resources - high speed access to online electronic learning resources on the Internet from dedicated PC Workstations onsite and from your own devices; laptops, smartphones and tablet PCs via the Eduroam wireless network.
-There is a wide range of application software available from the Student Public Workstations. - computer accounts which will connect you to a number of learning technologies for example, the Blackboard virtual learning environment (which facilitates online learning and access to specific learning resources) - standard ICT tools such as Email, secure filestore and calendars. - access to key information through the MySouthampton Student Mobile Portal which delivers timetables, Module information, Locations, Tutor details, Library account, bus timetables etc. while you are on the move. - IT support through a comprehensive website, telephone and online ticketed support and a dedicated helpdesk in the Hartley Library. - Enabling Services offering support services and resources via a triage model to access crisis management, mental health support and counselling. - assessment and support (including specialist IT support) facilities if you have a disability, long term health problem or Specific Learning Difficulty (e.g. dyslexia) - the Student Services Centre (SSC) to assist you with a range of general enquiries including financial matters, accommodation, exams, graduation, student visas, ID cards - Career Destinations, advising on job search, applications, interviews, paid work, volunteering and internship opportunities and getting the most out of your extra-curricular activities alongside your degree programme when writing your CV - Other support that includes health services (GPs), chaplaincy (for all faiths) and 'out of hours' support for students in Halls (18.00-08.00)a Centre for Language Study, providing assistance in the development of English language and study skills for non-native speakers.
+- library resources, including e-books, on-line journals and databases, which are comprehensive and up to date; together with assistance from Library staff to enable you to make the best use of these resources - high-speed access to online electronic learning resources on the Internet from dedicated PC Workstations onsite and from your own devices; laptops, smartphones and tablet PCs via the Eduroam wireless network.
+There is a wide range of application software available from the Student Public Workstations. - computer accounts which will connect you to a number of learning technologies for example, the Blackboard virtual learning environment (which facilitates online learning and access to specific learning resources) - standard ICT tools such as Email, secure filestore and calendars. - access to key information through the MySouthampton Student Mobile Portal which delivers timetables, Module information, Locations, Tutor details, Library account, bus timetables etc. while you are on the move. - IT support through a comprehensive website, telephone and online ticketed support and a dedicated helpdesk in the Hartley Library. - Enabling Services offering support services and resources via a triage model to access crisis management, mental health support and counselling.
+Support includes daily Drop In at Highfield campus at 13.00 - 15.00 (Monday, Wednesday and Friday out of term-time) or via on-line chat on weekdays from 14.00 - 16.00.
+Arrangements can also be made for meetings via Skype. - assessment and support (including specialist IT support) facilities if you have a disability, long term health problem or Specific Learning Difficulty (e.g. dyslexia). - the Student Services Centre (SSC) to assist you with a range of general enquiries including financial matters, accommodation, exams, graduation, student visas, ID cards - Career and Employability services, advising on job search, applications, interviews, paid work, volunteering and internship opportunities and getting the most out of your extra-curricular activities alongside your degree programme when writing your CV - Other support that includes health services (GPs), chaplaincy (for all faiths) and 'out of hours' support for students in Halls and in the local community, (18.00-08.00)

+• A Centre for Language Study, providing assistance in the development of English language and study skills for non-native speakers.